zakaf/creativity/README.md

 How to Use
 -----------
 Command should look like the following:
+1) If you want to update the database and see the current query result
 *	<code> creativity inputAuthor intputFileName outputFileName1 outputFileName2</code>
 *	ex) <code> creativity Bilder,R sampleinputfile output1 output2</code>
-*	.csv extension will be automatically added by the program for the outputFileName
+*	.csv extension will be automatically added by the program for the outputFileNames
+2) If you just want to update the database
+*	<code> creativity inputAuthor intputFileName</code>
+*	ex) <code> creativity Bilder,R sampleinputfile</code>

 Input file should look like the below with values changed:
 (For your reference, this repository has a sample file)